jveigel/brachistochrone-calculators/README.md

 `EpsteinDriveCalculator.py`

-Are scripts that attempt to estimate the interstellar travel times using a relativistic brachistochrone equation for the Nauvoo from the Expanse. that are completly broken
+Is a script that attempt to estimate the interstellar travel times using a relativistic brachistochrone equation for the Nauvoo from the Expanse.
+It is completly broken.